slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - we are wired to blame: we blame ourselves or teh others. we are obsessed with fault.
+- the fears we don’t face become our limits.
 -->

 > *"We don’t rise to the level of our expectations, we fall to the level of our training."